Release to over 300 DSPs including Spotify, Apple Music, Amazon Music and many more.

 Examples of great clip-in tuners can be viewed below:

-Earlier, I said that one reason we might learn how to tune a guitar by ear was because we didn’t have a tuner to hand.
-I’m afraid, these days, this would make for an extremely poor excuse to our guitar teacher as to why we haven’t practiced.
+Earlier, I said that one reason we might learn how to tune a guitar by ear was that we didn’t have a tuner to hand.
+I’m afraid, these days, this would make for an extremely poor excuse to our guitar teacher as to why we haven’t practised.

 If you have a phone or computer, you already have access to a guitar tuner.
 Below are two great apps which you can use for free to tune your guitar – though there are many you can choose from.
 Just start up the tuner on the app and pluck each string one at a time.
 The app will show the name of the note and tuning indication, just like a pedal tuner.